vishapoberon/compiler/ReadMe.md

 >  Perfection is finally attained not when there is no longer anything to add, but
 >  when there is no longer anything to take away.
 (Antoine de Saint-Exupéry,
 >  translated by Lewis Galantière.)

+###### Ѵishap

+Vishaps are dragons inhabiting the Armenian Highlands.
+We decided to name the project “Vishap” because ties between compilers and dragons have ancient traditions.

+Also, Vishaps are known in tales, fiction.
+[This page](http://blog.fogus.me/2015/04/27/six-works-of-computer-science-fiction/) refers to some technologies as “computer science fiction”.
+Among them to Oberon.
+This brings another meaning, Oberon is like aliens, ghosts.
+And Vishaps.

 ## References